-When we asked about places to eat in QB, we were told “the best place to eat in town is the restaurant at the Qualicum Beach Inn,” a claim some people would dispute.
-Favoritism such as this does a disservice to visitors, to the owners and staff of our other fine eateries who struggle to keep going during the pandemic, and to QB’s quality of life and our economic prosperity.
+When we asked about places to eat in QB, we were told “the best place to eat in town is the restaurant at the Qualicum Beach Inn,” a claim some people (including other restaurant owners) would dispute.
+Some businesses commented that providing selective recommendations does a disservice to visitors, and reflects poorly and inaccurately on our other fine eateries who struggle to keep going during the pandemic, and on QB’s quality of life and economic prosperity.

 Parksville’s effort to encourage tourism outstrips QB’s

 Disappointed by the QB Visitor Info Centre, we headed down the highway to see what Parksville’s Visitor Centre had to offer.
 Even before we walked in the door, it was obvious this was no faded, down-at-the-heels operation like the QB Visitor Centre.

 Immediately, one’s eye is drawn to the Parksville Visitor Centre even from a distance by the inviting display outside the front entrance: two red Muskoka chairs, emblematic of Parksville’s reputation as a family vacation destination.